yana-safonova/PatchWorkPlot/README.md

 `--bp-min-len INT`: minimum length of the alignment to frame with lines.
 Default is `10000`.

-`--bp-lwidth INT`: the width of lines framing the alignemnt breakpoints.
+`--bp-lwidth FLOAT`: the width of lines framing the alignemnt breakpoints.
 Default is `0.2`.

 `--transparent`: if specified, the .PNG version of the plot will have a transparent background.